sanger/mixtio/README.md

 ## Installation

 1. The gems in the `gemfile` are separated into groups.
+When running `bundle install`, you will not need the gems in the `deployment` group for working locally.
 In order to ignore the `deployment` group on install, run:

 ```bash
 bundle config set without 'deployment'